pism/greenland_calving/README.md

 Once all software and data have been downloaded / installed, it is time to re-run the code!
 Script files are conveniently named by letter and number, meant to be run in order.
 Each letter is a "series," the meaning of which follows:

 * Series `a`: Preparing the Data.
 These scripts donwload third party data, and prepare appropriate dataframes to make the plots.
-They should be run, one after the next.
+They should be run, one after the next.  (`a01` was already run above).
   ```
   a01_download_data.py
   a02_select_glaciers.py